Companion planting

-Companion planting in gardening and agriculture is the planting of different crops in proximity for any of a number of different reasons, including pest control, pollination, providing habitat for beneficial insects, maximizing use of space, and to otherwise increase crop productivity.
+Companion planting in gardening and small-scale agriculture is the planting of different crops in proximity for any of a number of different reasons, including weed suppression, pest control, pollination, providing habitat for beneficial insects, maximizing use of space, and to otherwise increase crop productivity.
 Companion planting is a form of polyculture.

 Companion planting is used by farmers and gardeners in both industrialized and developing countries for many reasons.
 Many of the modern principles of companion planting were present many centuries ago in forest gardens in Asia, and thousands of years ago in Mesoamerica.
+The technique may allow farmers to reduce costly inputs of artificial fertilisers and pesticides.